History of beer: Modern beer

-United States
+Beer in the United States

-Prior to Prohibition, there were thousands of breweries in the United States, mostly brewing heavier beers than modern US beer drinkers are used to.
-Beginning in 1920, most of these breweries went out of business, although some converted to soft drinks and other businesses.
-Bootlegged beer was often watered down to increase profits, beginning a trend, still on-going today, of the American markets heavily advertising the weaker beers and keeping them popular.
+Prior to 1920 there were thousands of breweries in the United States.
+Typically they brewed heavier beers than modern US beer drinkers are used to.
+Beginning with nationwide Prohibition in 1920, most of these breweries went out of business, although some converted to soft drinks and other businesses.
+Bootlegged beer was often watered down to increase profits, beginning a trend, still on-going today, of the heavily promoting the weaker beers and keeping them popular.
 Consolidation of breweries and the application of industrial quality control standards have led to the mass-production and the mass-marketing of huge quantities of light lagers.
 Advertising became supreme, and bigger companies fared better in that market.
-The decades after World War II saw a huge consolidation of the American brewing industry: brewing companies would buy their rivals solely for their customers and distribution systems, shutting down their brewing operations.
+The decades after World War II saw a consolidation of the American brewing industry: brewing companies would buy their rivals solely for their customers and distribution systems, shutting down their brewing operations.

 Despite the record increases in production between 1870 and 1895, the number of firms fell by 46%.
 Average brewery output rose significantly, driven partly by a rapid increase in output by the largest breweries.
 As late as 1877, only four breweries topped 100,000 barrels annually.
 By 1895, the largest sixteen firms had greatly increased their productive capacity and were all brewing over 250,000 barrels annually; and imports have become more abundant since the mid-1980s.
 The number of breweries has been claimed as being either over 1,500 in 2007 or over 1,400 in 2010, depending on the source.
-As of June 2013, The Brewers Association reports the total number of currently operating US breweries to be 2,538, with only 55 of those being non-craft breweries.
+As of June 2013, The Brewers Association reports the total number of currently operating US breweries to be 2,538, with all but 55 of those being craft breweries.